Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 [Github](https://github.com/Tangerine-Community/Tangerine) page.
 While
-we will make every effort to ensure a productive and seamless Tangerine experience for you, we cannot guarantee that the software will function perfectly at all times.
-Please be sure to check your Tangerine instruments and data files regularly and report any issues to RTI International so that we may assist.
+we will make every effort to ensure a productive and seamless Tangerine experience for you, we cannot guarantee that the software will function perfectly on all Android devices at all times.
+Please be sure to check in with RTI for hardware suggestions, and review your Tangerine instruments and data files regularly and report any issues to RTI International so that we may assist.